vladigleba/vladigleba.github.io/posts/gospel/law.md

 > [*Law is everlasting:*] The works of his hands are verity and judgment; all his commandments are sure.
 They stand fast *for ever and ever*, and are done in truth and uprightness.
 {% ct 'Psalms 111:7-8' %}

-The Ten Commandments are a reflection of God’s character in written form, whereas Jesus’ life was a revelation of it in living form.
-Both the law and Jesus’ life help us to better comprehend God’s character.
-Because God cannot change, neither can His law.
+The Ten Commandments are a reflection of God’s character in written form; Jesus’ life was a revelation of it in living form.
+At Mount Sinai, God declared His character through His law and won the mind; at the cross He demonstrated His character through action and won the heart.
+Both law and cross are essential, complementary in purpose, harmonious in expression, each leading to the same end: the revelation of God to us.[^2]

+[^2]: Since His character does not change {% rf 'Malachi 3:6; Hebrews 13:8' %}, the law that reflects it cannot change either.

 ## How does the devil feel about keeping God’s law?